WebApiContrib/WebApiContrib.Formatting.Xlsx/README.md

 - Allow reading from Excel documents.
 - Provide finer control over serialisation of individual properties (e.g. to serialise booleans as "yes" or "no").

+Have an idea that you don't see here?
+Can't figure out how to do something?
+Would like to use this, but it doesn't cover your needs?
+Go ahead and open an issue!

 <!-- References -->